 - all the while being thinner than just about all other non-competition bumpers.

-When you consider the above items along with the fact that Alphas are also colored, you can see why I say that they have all of the best features of the other plate styles – HI-Temps for their indoor/outdoor versatility, XFs for their noise dampening, basic bumpers for their slim profile and low bounce, competition plates for their accuracy, and then colored like stage plates.
-On top of all that, Alphas are priced very competitively – they sell for less than HI-Temps, and much less than Eleiko XFs or competition style plates.
+When you consider the above items along with the fact that Alphas are colored you can see why I say that they have all of the best features of the other plate styles – HI-Temps for their indoor/outdoor versatility, XFs for their noise dampening, basic black bumpers for their slim profile and low bounce, and competition discs for their accuracy and color theme.
+On top of all that, Alphas are priced very competitively.
+They sell for less than HI-Temp and Eleiko XF, and much less than competition style plates.

 Below is a chart showing set prices for the Alphas, HI-Temps, and XFs.
-These prices are pre-shipping, but it’s possible to get both the Alphas and the HI-Temps shipped for free (you’ll not be so lucky with the Eleiko plates).
+These numbers are pre-shipping, but it’s possible to get both the Alphas and the HI-Temps shipped for free (you will not be so lucky with the Eleiko XF).
 Also, set sizes do vary slightly so it’s not completely apples to apples, but the chart still paints a pretty clear pricing picture.

-I didn’t compare the Alpha price to basic bumpers because basic bumpers don’t offer any of the advantages of the Alphas or the crumb rubber-style plates; like indoor/outdoor versatility or noise dampening.
-Interestingly enough though, while the smallest 160-pound set of Alphas runs about $40 more than the same size basic bumper set, that gap gets smaller and smaller as the set size goes up.
-Additionally, if you compare Alphas to colored basic bumpers you’ll see that Alphas are generally less expensive.
+I didn’t compare the Alpha price to basic bumpers because basic bumpers don’t offer any of the advantages of the Alphas or the crumb rubber-style plates; like say indoor/outdoor use or noise dampening.
+Interestingly enough, while the smallest 160-pound set of Alphas runs about $50 more than the same size basic bumper set, that gap gets smaller and smaller as the set size goes up.
+Additionally, if you compare Vulcan Alphas to colored basic bumpers you’ll see that Alphas are generally less expensive.

 I own 320-pounds of Alpha Bumpers (no 10’s), and I put each and every plate on the scale to check for accuracy.
 I kid you not, every plate was spot on.